 Our top picks for insecticidal soap, neem oil, and diatomaceous earth:

 There you go!
-Those above are all the basic things you need to know to keep your lemon button ferns happy and lively.
+This article includes all the basic things you need to know to care and keep your lemon button fern happy, lively.
 These versatile plants are very forgiving.
 Thus, there is absolutely nothing to be apprehensive about as long as you follow our simple care guidelines.
 So, just enjoy your plant journey and let the natural beauty of the lemon button ferns shine through your space!